Daguerreotype: Reduction of exposure time

-The very first daguerreotype cameras could not be used for portraiture, as the exposure time required would have been too long.
+The first daguerreotype cameras could not be used for portraiture, as the exposure time required would have been too long.
 The cameras were fitted with Chevalier lenses which were "slow" (about f/14).
 They projected a sharp and undistorted but dim image onto the plate.
 Such a lens was necessary in order to produce the highly detailed results which had elicited so much astonishment and praise when daguerreotypes were first exhibited, results which the purchasers of daguerreotype equipment expected to achieve.
 Using this lens and the original sensitizing method, an exposure of several minutes was required to photograph even a very brightly sunlit scene.
-A much "faster" lens could have been provided—simply omitting the integral fixed diaphragm from the Chevalier lens would have increased its working aperture to about f/4.7 and reduced the exposure time by nearly 90 percent—but because of the existing state of lens design the much shorter exposure would have been at the cost of a peripherally distorted and very much less clear image.
+A much "faster" lens could have been provided—simply omitting the integral fixed diaphragm from the Chevalier lens would have increased its working aperture to about f/4.7 and reduced the exposure time by nearly 90 percent — but because of the existing state of lens design the much shorter exposure would have been at the cost of a peripherally distorted and very much less clear image.
 With uncommon exceptions, daguerreotypes made before 1841 were of static subjects such as landscapes, buildings, monuments, statuary, and still life arrangements.
 Attempts at portrait photography with the Chevalier lens required the sitter to face into the sun for several minutes while trying to remain motionless and look pleasant, usually producing repulsive and unflattering results.
 The Woolcott mirror lens that produced tiny, postage stamp size daguerreotypes made portraiture with the daguerreotype process possible and these were the first photographic portraits to be produced.
 In 1841, the Petzval Portrait Lens was introduced.
 Professor Andreas von Ettingshausen brought the need for a faster lens for daguerreotype cameras to his colleague, Professor Petzval's attention, who went ahead in cooperation with the Voigtländer firm to design a lens that would reduce the time needed to expose daguerreotype plates for portraiture.
 Petzval was not aware of the scale of his invention at the start of his work on the lens, and later regretted not having secured his rights by obtaining letters patent on his invention.
 It was the first lens to be designed using mathematical computation, and a team of mathematicians whose specialty was in fact calculating the trajectories of ballistics was put at Petzval's disposal by the Archduke Ludwig.
 It was scientifically designed and optimized for its purpose.
 With a working aperture of about f/3.6, an exposure only about one-fifteenth as long as that required when using a Chevalier lens was sufficient.
 Although it produced an acceptably sharp image in the central area of the plate, where the sitter's face was likely to be, the image quality dropped off toward the edges, so for this and other reasons it was unsuitable for landscape photography and not a general replacement for Chevalier-type lenses.
 Petzval intended his lens to be convertible with two alternative rear components: one for portraiture and the other for landscape and architecture.